Sanchit24s/Event_Management_System/README.md

   - Response: 204 No Content

 - **EventListComponent**: Displays a list of events with pagination and actions for viewing and deleting events.
+- **Event Reminders using Nodemailer**
+  - Functionality
+  - The system sends automated email reminders to users for events happening within the next 3 days.
+This feature is implemented using Nodemailer.
+The backend periodically checks the database for events scheduled within the upcoming three days and sends out reminder emails.
 - **CreateEventDialogComponent**: Dialog for creating new events.
 - **AuthService**: Handles authentication and user login.